 Once you have great content to post, it makes sense to determine the ideal time to pull the trigger.
 After all, what’s the point of great content if your followers aren’t around to see it?

-Sure, you’ll get some impressions and click-throughs if you post without thinking about the time, but that’s not how you’ll extract the most juice out of every post.
+Sure, you’ll get some impressions and click-through if you post without thinking about the time, but that’s not how you’ll extract the most juice out of every post.

 Timing your posts on social media does have an impact on the traffic you generate, and you must try to get your message across when the bulk of your audience is active.